Hammarou/SVG-Logo-Generator/README.md

 ## Contribution

-Feel free to fork this project, submit issues, or make pull requests if you have suggestions or improvements.
+Feel free to fork this application, submit issues, or make pull requests if you have suggestions or improvements.
 Contributions are welcome!

 ## License